aritse/boot-camp/week-10/19-React/01-Activities/01-Stu_DocumentationQuestions/README.md

 ### Part 1

-* Begin installing create-react-app globally by running the following command in your terminal:
+* Begin installing the create-react-app package globally by running the following command in your terminal:
+`npm install -g create-react-app` and `create-react-app <appname>` 2 separate commands - install the package and then generate an app.
 `npx create-react-app <appname>` where `<appname>` is what you want to name your app.
 Example: `npx create-react-app practiceapp`.
-NPM is a package manager, you can install a package using NPM.
+NPM is a node JS package manager, you can install a package using NPM.
 NPX is a tool to execute a package.
 It doesn't matter whether you installed a package globally or locally.
 NPX will temporarily install it and run it.
 Remember, if you want to check / run a node package quickly without installing locally or globally use NPX.
 * npM - Manage
 * npX - Execute